urmilkadakia/twitter_analysis/README.md

 - From the dashboard click on **your username -> Apps**.
 If you want to use an **existing app** select one or click on **Create an app**.
 - Fill the application form and click on **Create**.

-### Updating the api_keys.py file
-- In the Dashboard of your **twitter developer account -> App** menu select your app.
-Under the section **Keys and tokens** you will find your API keys and access tokens.
-- Copy and paste the keys and tokens to the respective variables and save the file.

 ### installing Tweepy
 - **Tweepy** is a wrapper around the Twitter Rest API.
 - Install using pip run: `pip install tweepy`